ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 Using AirSim with ArduPilot
 ---------------------------

-Make sure that you have setup ArduPilot SITL, completed the Unreal Environment setup or have the binaries downloaded and verified that both are working individually before proceeding.
+Make sure that you have :ref:`setup ArduPilot SITL <dev:building-the-code>`, completed the Unreal Environment setup or have the binaries downloaded and verified that both are working individually before proceeding.
+If you aren't familiar with SITL, see :ref:`Examples of using SITL <dev:sitl-examples>`.

 .. note::